microsoft/OAT/README.md

 ## Detailed Usage

 This detailed example shows using Logical Analyzer to make a car tolling system.
+The example is available as a runnable demo in the [Tests](https://github.com/microsoft/LogicalAnalyzer/blob/main/LogicalAnalyzer.Tests/VehicleDemo.cs).

 ```csharp
 class Vehicle